Jaredslocker21/java-practice/README.md

 ![Responsive screenshot](/assets/images/multi-display.png)

-# MASSAGE AT SOLID GYM
+# Meal Plan.

 Welcome to Meal Plan. https://jaredslocker21.github.io/mealplanapp/
 ### Purpose
-- Become organized at home.
+- Become organized at home and on the go.
 Create a memo and don't forget.
 Understand your body type and use the calculator to help understand your dietary needs!

 ### Goal
-- Allow our visitors to become more aware of what they eat and help organize.
+- Allow our visitors to become more aware of what they eat and help organize their food priorities and to help maintain good eating habits.

 ### Demographic
 - Our demographic is open for everyone.